-18. Unless otherwise varied in accordance with paragraph 13, the flexi-leave entitlement of an employee will be either one full day or two half days in any settlement period, subject to the prior approval of the supervisor as to when the flexi-leave is to be taken.
+18. Unless otherwise varied in accordance with paragraph 13, the flexi-leave entitlement of an employee will be 10 hours in any settlement period, subject to the prior approval of the supervisor as to when the flexi-leave is to be taken.

 19. Except in the circumstances detailed in paragraph 9, overtime will not be paid for any time worked within an employee's ordinary or rostered span of hours.

 20. An employee is not entitled to claim time worked as overtime unless the work was authorised as overtime.
 Where an employee elects to work more than seven hours in any one day, no right to overtime payment exists.

 21. The normal meal break is one hour.
 The maximum meal break is two and one half hours, and any meal break in excess of one hour requires approval by the employee's supervisor.

 22. The minimum meal break is 30 minutes.

 23. An employee will not be required to be on duty more than five hours from their commencement time without a meal break.